Is it Just the Winter Blues or SAD?

 Symptoms of the Winter Blues

-It’s essential to recognize that the winter blues are typically a transient condition and often improve as the days lengthen and sunlight exposure increases during the spring and summer months.
+It’s essential to recognize that the winter blues are typically transient.
+They often improve as the days lengthen and sunlight exposure increases during the spring and summer.
 However, for some individuals, these symptoms may escalate into a more severe condition – Seasonal Affective Disorder (SAD).

 Seasonal Affective Disorder (SAD)